AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user is creating a task or issue in a project and clicks outside of the creation pop-up, the pop-up closes without warning and all previously entered information is lost.

+**Removed ability to email a proof to a dropzone**

+*Workfront Proof*

+As of Thursday, September 8, 2022, we have removed the ability to email a proof to a dropzone in the standalone Workfront Proof product.

+You can still use dropzones in other ways to submit new proofs and new versions of proofs to your account without having to log in to your account.
+See [The Dropzone](https://experienceleague.adobe.com/docs/workfront/using/workfront-proof/work-with-proofs-in-wf-proof/create-proofs-and-files/dropzone.html) for more information.

++++

++++**Maintenance Update on September 6, 2022**

+**New limit with a confirmation message that displays the number of items added to a timesheet**

+*Timesheets*

+When you select more than 50 items to add to a timesheet, you now receive a confirmation message that displays the number of items to be added to the timesheet and gives you the opportunity to change course and not add all the items.
+All items added become automatically pinned to the timesheet and will need to be manually removed from the current and all future timesheets.

 +++